An investigation of the non-trivial zeros of the Riemann zeta function: A recap on the zeros of the Riemann zeta function

-where $p$, $q$, $r$, ... are prime numbers.
-Therefore, we get an infinite sum of integers, which are the product of unique prime numbers.
-For such an integer $n$, the coefficient of $n^{-s}$ is $+1$ if the number of prime factors of $n$ is even, and $-1$ if the number of prime factors of $n$ is odd.
-Hence, we get:
+where $p, q, r, ...$ are prime numbers.
+Hence, we get an infinite sum of integers, composed of the product of unique primes.
+For such integer $n$, the coefficient of $n^{-s}$ is $+1$ if the number of prime factors of $n$ is even, and $-1$ if odd.
+Thus, we get:

 where $\mu(n)$ is the M{\"o}bius function.